-In dentistry these phrases, Cosmetic Dentistry and Aesthetic Dentistry, can be confusing.
+In dentistry, these phrases, Cosmetic Dentistry and Aesthetic Dentistry can be confusing.
 By virtue of naming procedures as “cosmetic”, the implication left in the patient’s mind is the enhancement of beauty alone.
-We attempt to create a cosmetic outcome which is esthetic or looks more natural rather than artificial.
-Owing to the vast improvements in technology, materials and techniques we are able to offer our patients this benefit.
+We attempt to create a cosmetic outcome that is esthetic or looks more natural rather than artificial.
+Owing to the vast improvements in technology, materials, and techniques we are able to offer our patients this benefit.